python/cpython/Doc/tutorial/introduction.rst

    >>> word[-6]
    'P'

-Note that since -0 is the same as 0, negative indices start from -1.
+Note that since -0 is the same as 0, negative indexes start from -1.

 In addition to indexing, *slicing* is also supported.
 While indexing is used to obtain individual characters, *slicing* allows you to obtain a substring::